-However, we already have a list of the best pixel art games for PS5.
+However, we already have a list of great pixel art games for the PS5.
 For that reason, this article will focus on actual retro games — those that are at least two decades old.

 Fortunately, companies such as Capcom and SNK usually rerelease their older games.
-Most of these old games are available for PS4 and, therefore, for PS5 as well.
+Most of these old games are available for PS4 and, therefore, are playable on PS5 as well.

 Arcade Game Series: Pac-Man